loveencounterflow/coffee-script/README.md

 For the time being, the best solution seems to be to pre-compile all your sources written in a secondary language to their target language (`*.js` in most cases), but if you're like me, you still want to run your sources and compile them on-the-fly.
-So in order to provider a best-effort stop-gap solution, i've edited `src/coffee-script.coffee` so that it registers all of CoffeeScript's extensions (`.coffee`, `.litcoffee`, `.coffee.md`) *and* its own extensions (`.coffy`, `.litcoffy`, `.coffy.md`).
+In order to provide a best-effort stop-gap solution, i've edited `src/coffee-script.coffee` so that it registers all of CoffeeScript's extensions (`.coffee`, `.litcoffee`, `.coffee.md`) *and* its own extensions (`.coffy`, `.litcoffy`, `.coffy.md`).
 The recommendation is that you use one of the `*.coffy` extensions whenever you want to use `yield`, and `*.coffee` otherwise.